joshingeneral/airMenu/README.md

         7) Give it a description and name if you like, otherwise just enjoy.

 Step 6 - Now you have a large map with Longitude and Latitude for all the bluetooth devices you have collected.
-The name filed will be the
-        MAC address of the device and you can scroll as you see fit.
+The name field will be the MAC address of the device and you can scroll around the map as you see fit.

 #Future Features